 Device performance conversion rate audit

 Outlines what devices people engage with your site on and popular pages by device.

 Based on these audits a strategic action plan for implementation and measuring success is put in place.
-Large Action plans can take up to a year to role out, with regular measurements of success and failures along the way.
+Large Action plans can take up to a year to roll out, with regular measurements of success and failures along the way.